stoplightio/spectral/docs/reference/asyncapi-rules.md

 ### asyncapi-message-messageId

 Each Message should have a "messageId" field defined.
 It is recommended, but still optional.
-Tools can use it to define function names, class method names and even URL passwords in documentation systems.
+Tools can use it to define function names, class method names and even URL hashes in documentation systems.

 **Recommended:** Yes